 Baccalaureate students are required to complete four semesters of student ministry.
 Students will earn half a credit for each semester.

-Student ministry courses are graded pass/fail.
+Student ministry courses are graded pass/non-pass.
 Student Ministry "PT111-114" must be taken beginning with the first semester of enrollment at WMU and must be taken consecutively.
 Students register for the course during registration and must also submit the Student Ministry Registration Form.
 Students who need less than four semesters to graduate (transfer students) will not be required to complete four semesters of student ministry, but will be required to take a student ministry course every semester they study at WMU.

 For transfer students, the number of semesters he/she must register for student ministry depends on the number of credits the student transferred and has remaining to complete their degree program.
-A general rule for transfer students is for every 21 credits remaining the student must register and successfully complete one student ministry course.
+A general rule for transfer students is for every 30 credits remaining the student must register and successfully complete one student ministry course.

-At the end of the semester in order to pass the student ministry course, the following forms are to be submitted to the student ministry professor: The Ministry Supervisor Evaluation Form and the Student Self-evaluation Form.
-If a student fails to submit these forms, they cannot pass and must retake the student ministry course.
+At the end of the semester in order to pass the student ministry course, the required forms are to be submitted to the student ministry professor.

-Baccalaureate students are required to register and complete eight semesters of student chapel.
+Undergraduates students are required to register and complete eight semesters of student chapel.
 Students will earn half a credit for each semester.

-Student chapel is graded pass/fail.
+Student chapel is graded pass/non-pass.
 Student Chapel "PT211-218" must be taken beginning with the first semester of enrollment at WMU and must be taken consecutively.
 Students register for the course during registration.